-The PLAYBAR features a total of 9 speaker drivers, 6 full range drivers, and 3 tweeters which cover a left, center, right configuration.
-Sonos doesn’t specify the power output of the PLAYBAR, however, I can confirm this soundbar is loud!
+The PLAYBAR features 9 speaker drivers, 6 full-range drivers, and 3 tweeters covering a left, center, and right configuration.
+Sonos doesn’t specify the power output of the PLAYBAR.
+However, I can confirm this soundbar is loud!
 The PLAYBAR won’t have any issues filling most living spaces on its own, never mind with any of the other Sonos Play speakers.

 For vocals and sound effects in movies, the sound quality and detail are so incredible you can’t help but feel truly immersed in what you’re watching.

 If you’re looking for one of the best WiFi speakers on the market, the Sonos PLAYBAR is an excellent contender.
 The PLAYBAR is simple to use yet comes with some of the most advanced internal processing and features of any WiFi speaker on the market.